-All students attending any department of this school who do not live with their parents or guardians and who are not under the immediate charge of such parents and guardians, shall be subject to the following rules and regulations:
+All students attending any department of this school who do not live with their parents or guardians, and who are not under the immediate charge of such parents or guardians, shall be subject to the following rules and regulations:

-1st.
-All students must room and board in the school dormitories, unless for special reason they may be permitted to go to private homes in town.
+1. All students must room and board in the school dormitories, unless for special reason they may be permitted to go to private homes in town.
+(See page 17.)

-2d.
-No student shall be permitted to engage a boarding place in town without first having consulted the Principal.
+2. No student shall be permitted to engage a boarding place in town without first having consulted the Principal.

-3d.
-Permission to change rooms or boarding places must in every case be obtained from the Principal.
+3. Permission to change rooms or boarding places must in every case be obtained from the Principal.

-4th.
-Students must not be absent from their rooms in the evening without the consent of the hall teacher.
+4. Students must not be absent from their rooms in the evening without the consent of a teacher.